crownstone/crownstone-lib-python-ble/README.md

 >This array can be directly put in the 'addressesToExclude' field of the 'getNearest..' methods.

 ##### `startScanning(scanDuration=3)`
 > This will start scanning for Crownstones in a background thread.
 The scanDuration denotes how long we will scan for.
-Once scanning is active, Topic.advertisement events will be triggered with the advertisements of the Crownstones that share our encryption keys or are in setup mode.
+> Once scanning is active, BleTopics.advertisement events will be triggered with the advertisements of the
+> Crownstones that share our encryption keys or are in setup mode.

 ##### `stopScanning()`
 > This will stop an active scan.